 - Target schools are ones where you fit in the standard applicant profile.

 Many applicants look for a formula for how many reach, target, and backup schools they should apply to.
-The general wisdom is that applicants should apply to 6-10 target schools, 2-3 safety schools, and 3-6 reach schools in order to maximize admission chances.
+General wisdom is that applicants should apply to 6-10 target schools, 2-3 safety schools, and 3-6 reach schools in order to maximize admission chances.
 However, Ivy Scholars goes beyond general wisdom; more specific formulae for how to responsibly manage risk in college applications can be found below.

 We introduced university tiers above, and now the trick is determining which tier a student should consider reach, target, and safety.